TanBinh93/Structure-from-Motion-based-on-Dense-Optical-Flow-method/README.md

 This Code tested on MATLAB R2018a.
 If you used this code or datasets in your work, please cite:
 ```
 @inproceedings{binhicip2019,
-  author    = {Tan{-}Binh Phan and Dinh Hoan Trinh and Dominique Lamarque and Didier Wolf and Christian Daul},
+  author    = {T.B.Phan and D.H.Trinh and D. Lamarque and D.Wolf and C.Daul},
   title     = {Dense Optical Flow for the Reconstruction of Weakly Textured and Structured Surfaces: Application to Endoscopy},
   booktitle = { {IEEE} International Conference on Image Processing, {ICIP}, Taipei, Taiwan, September 22-25, 2019},
   pages     = {310--314},